heavyai/mapd-semiotic/README.md

 # MapD Semiotic Demo
 Demo / Investigation of using the [Semiotic](https://emeeks.github.io/semiotic/#/) charting library with MapD.

+## Findings
+What I discovered about Semiotic while building this (or whether or not it would make sense to incorporate Semiotic into Immerse)

+- Semiotic charts do not have "pretty" default styles, so you will need to write your own custom styles (using CSS and/or Semiotic's API) for anything you make in Semiotic

+- allows for a high level of customization but some things we need in Immerse still aren't available, such as having both a brush interaction and tooltip on a line chart

+- has a nice declarative API for composing charts

+- uses JSX and accepts props so plays nicely with React's API

+- decoupled from app or component level state, so plays well with Redux and the idea of unidirectional data flow from a single source of truth

 ## Develop

 ### Environment Variables